 In January, an Amazon customer contacted the FMAA with a request to verify the legitimacy of the company from whom they purchased an American flag — the customer had purchased his flag via Amazon and was not yet aware it was a Chinese company.
-Of course, the FMAA revealed the truth and is currently working with the United States Federal Trade Commission and Amazon's fraud prevention unit to curtail future violations of this type.
+Of course, the FMAA revealed the truth and has been working with the United States Federal Trade Commission and Amazon's fraud prevention unit to curtail future violations of this type.

 While there are laws in place that require manufacturers, distributors, and retailers to clearly display the country of origin until the product reaches the final consumer, these violations repeatedly occur.
 The culprits are companies who want to profit from the false perception of selling American-made American flags — they can sell a product of much lower quality for a much higher price as long as they can fool the consumer.

 Only the FMAA “Certified Made in the U.S.A.” certification seal assures consumers that their flag was made in the U.S.A. with domestic resources and labor and that the manufacturing process is continually monitored by a professional association and its domestic members.